Also called flaccid child syndrome, it is a condition of decreased muscle tone caused by many situations.

 The following diagnostic tests can also be used:

-Test (CK) : High level of CK in blood that indicates that the muscles are damaged or degenerated.
+Test (CK): High level of CK in the blood indicates that the muscles are damaged or degenerated.

 Computed tomography (CT) scan: An imaging procedure that uses a combination of x-rays and computer technology to produce cross-sectional images.
 CT scans help doctors evaluate bone and muscle structures.